griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 Learner Driver and Instructor - dual controls can override

-[Pantomime Horse](https://en.wikipedia.org/wiki/Pantomime_horse) - A comedic act with cooperating and synchronized movements
+[Pantomime Horse](https://en.wikipedia.org/wiki/Pantomime_horse) - positioned one behind the other, one person acts as the horse's front half, the other forms the hind part

 [Bert & Ernie](https://en.wikipedia.org/wiki/Bert_and_Ernie) -  A pair of inseparable Muppets

-[Eric B. & Rakim](https://en.wikipedia.org/wiki/Eric_B._%26_Rakim) - DJ and MC duo, but only one is the G.O.A.T
+[Eric B. & Rakim](https://en.wikipedia.org/wiki/Eric_B._%26_Rakim) - DJ and MC, only one is the G.O.A.T

-### Cargo Cult Enterprise Agile
+### Cargo Culting Enterprise Agile

 Often Agile Consultants, on billable engagments, intone that Pair Programming is the "most important" aspect of the development cycle.

 If it's that important then what does a Pair Programming working environment look like and why don't they advocate for that?

-Mostly it looks like two developers working at a standard sized desk - squeezed armrest to armrest awkardly flailing at the a shared keyboard and mouse controls and then repeated with the other developers squashed up like ducks in a row - All talking at once.
+Mostly it looks like two developers working at a standard sized desk - squeezed armrest to armrest awkardly flailing for the  shared keyboard and mouse controls and then repeated across the working space with the other developers squashed up like ducks in a row - All talking at once.

 Peer Programming not Pair Programming